keras-team/keras/README.md

 ## Why use Keras 3?

-- Run your high-level Keras workflows on top of any framework -- benefiting at will from the advantages of each framework, e.g. the scalability and performance of JAX or the production ecosystem options of TensorFlow.
+- Run your high-level Keras workflows on top of any framework -- benefiting from the advantages of each framework, (e.g., the scalability and performance of JAX or the production ecosystem options of TensorFlow).
 - Write custom components (e.g. layers, models, metrics) that you can use in low-level workflows in any framework.
     - You can take a Keras model and train it in a training loop written from scratch in native TF, JAX, or PyTorch.
     - You can take a Keras model and use it as part of a PyTorch-native `Module` or as part of a JAX-native model function.